 The idea of heaven is much more of a paradox than it is a paradise.
-The world would be a whole lot better if people would come to terms with the idea that this life on Earth is what we have and it is a very special place in the universe— one of the very few that supports life as we know it.
+The world would be a better place if people would come to terms with the idea that Earth is an extraordinary place in the universe.
+It is one of the very few that supports life as we know it.

 At one point or another, every parent hears their child say, “I didn’t meant to” or “I didn’t try to.”
 Sometimes all that is needed is a nod and a, “I know.
 It’s okay.”
 Other times something more is called for.
 One of my favorite responses was “You didn’t try not to.”

 Does the existence of innocent suffering imply that God does not answer prayers?